Water solutions for the semiconductor industry

 - Brine Management such as recovering water from reverse osmosis brine and ion exchange resin regeneration waste.

-The silicon microelectronics industry uses hydrofluoric acid etching, producing fluoride-rich wastewater.
+The silicon microelectronics industry uses hydrofluoric acid (HF) etching, producing fluoride-rich wastewater.
 Chemical precipitation and coagulation are used to treat fluoride.

 Saltworks’ BrineRefine robotizes chemical softening to improve operations while reducing footprint.
 BrineRefine uses intelligent automation—with optional ion-specific sensors—to dose chemicals precisely, accepting variability on the inlet flow: reducing chemical and sludge disposal costs.